taherahmed14/JavaScript-Interview-preparation/README.md

 If we declare a variable var in a global scope and if we try to declare the same variable within a block scope, then the value of this variable in local scope will be considered.

-Illegal shadowing ?

-What is event bubbling and event capturing or event delegation  ?
+6. What is event bubbling and event capturing or event delegation  ?

 Technical explanation : Bubbling propagates from the innermost to outermost element, whereas capturing propagates from outermost to innermost element.